-The balance on the technical account is positive with DKK 16m in 2017 against a positive balance of DKK 56m in 2016.
-Combined ratio was 97.7, which is close to expected and higher than last year's combined ratio of 91.4.
-The lower combined ratio last year was driven by larger prior year development gains.
+Combined ratio was 90.1, which is close to expected and lower than last year's combined ratio of 97.7.
+The lower combined ratio this year was driven by increase in premium combined with lower operating costs.

 Investment Result